 - Promote your page

 - Collect leads for your business

-Once you have chosen your campaign objective you will create your Ad Sets.
+The next part of Facebook advertising 101 covers choosing your campaign objective and creating an Ad Set.
 At the Ad Set level, you get to choose who will see your ads.
 You can create multiple ad sets to target different groups of people.
 With Facebook targeting, you can choose between a Core, Custom, or Lookalike audience.
 We will go over the differences in each.

 Once you have chosen your audience you will choose where they will see your ads.
 You can choose automatic placements to have your ads shown to your audience in places that are likely to get the best results, or you can edit the placement options.
 The options are:

 - Desktop Right Column

 Some ads are not available for all placements.
 For example, a video ad for Instagram must be 60 seconds or less.

 Facebook Advertising 101 – Budget and Schedule